 After his graduation at the prestigious Royal Academy of Fine Arts Antwerp, Michael won the ITS9 Diesel Award in 2010 which gained him an internship and later a design role at the name- sake company.
 He stepped up to leading positions in Scotch& Soda as Creative Manager and afterwards Head of Design for Hugo Boss.
 Next to his tenure at companies, he teaches at international fashion schools to pass on knowledge and create future talent.
 Today Michael works as Creative Director for Lee Jeans where he leads a team of designers and oversees the creative direction and image of the brand.

 Born in 1984 in Trento, after his initial studies in Economics and Business Management, Luca Rizzi completed a Master’s degree in Management at the European School of Economics in Milan.
-Here, Luca acquired the knowledge needed to start his job-career in Futurenet Group (now called Tomorrow Ltd), where he was involved both in the commercial developments and in the communications, dealing with global brands as Raf Simons.
-Evisu, True Religion, Vince and Ksubi.
+Here, Luca acquired the knowledge needed to start his job-career in Futurenet Group (now called Tomorrow Ltd), where he was involved both in the commercial developments and in the communications, dealing with global brands as Raf Simons, Evisu, True Religion, Vince and Ksubi.
 He then went on to work for Cernobbio, owner of the historic brand Metradamo, where he managed relations with Italian and international clients.
 In 2011, he arrived in LAGENTE, an important company focused on fashion designers.
 Strong from this experience, in 2013, he founded CREATIVE AND MORE, a Business and Strategic Consultancy firm, which acts as a platform of strategic networking between companies of the fashion system and fashion designers.
+Starting from november 2018 he is the director of Pitti Tutoring & Consulting at Pitti Immagine.

 Art Director illycaffé